autowarefoundation/autoware.universe/docs/design/software_architecture/Vehicle/Vehicle.md

 ### Role

-To convert the target acceleration to the target throttle and brake pedals with the given acceleration map.
+To convert the target acceleration to the actuation commands with the given conversion map.
 This node is used only for the case of vehicle type B.

 ### Input